 All investments are utilised to release the church, in its widest sense, to eradicate homelessness.
 In addition to loan stock, we borrow up to 60% again from banks on a secured basis, thereby giving us more capacity.
 All of our funds, by necessity, are pooled and our policy for utilisation, which needs to be flexible, is:

 - Approximately 10% is retained in liquid assets to enable us to meet loan stock repayments, to take buying opportunities and to manage any unforeseen circumstances;

 - Up to approximately 20% is utilised in new build or redevelopment projects.
-These provide modern, energy-efficient homes either for the homeless or for sale on the open market to generate surpluses to help build our capital base.
+These provide modern, energy-efficient homes either for the homeless or for sale on the open market to generate surpluses to help build our capital base and buy more property.
 This is important to provide reservers that keep pace with our increasing borrowing and to provide free funds for investment;

 - The remainder goes directly into buying property to provide homes and support for the homeless and those in most need.
 We also have a small portfolio of investment properties which are let on the open market and available for sale to raise cash if a squeeze were to occur.